 Wheelchairs, Motorized Scooters, and Canes on the National Mall

 The National Mall ceremony site is covered by uneven plastic flooring that may be slippery in the event of precipitation.
 Guests should use caution when walking on this surface or any of the surrounding areas.

 Wheelchairs on the National Mall are available for limited, short-term use and cannot be dedicated to individual guests.
 Guests may rent wheelchairs and scooters if they need them for an extended period of time.
 Due to the individualized nature of mobility devices, guests are asked to make arrangements to secure a mobility device that supports their needs before the event.
 The university has compiled a list of providers for your convenience:

 Lactation, Nursing, and Changing Areas | Parking | Seating at School Celebrations on Campus | Service an Emotional Support Animals | Strollers | Visual and Audio Aids | Wheelchairs, Motorized Scooters, and Canes

 Lactation, Nursing, and Changing Areas

 The University Student Center (800 21st Street, NW) has a lactation room available on the 2nd floor, near the women’s restroom.
 Most women’s and all-gender restrooms on campus have changing stations available.

 All university visitor parking garages are ADA compliant.
+Accessible parking is available on a first-come, first-served basis and is subject to standard parking fees.
 Visit the university’s parking website for more information about locations and fees.